-The pie chart below depicts the allocation of clinical charges among the various facilities where our Department physicians provide service.
+The pie chart depicts the allocation of clinical charges among the various facilities where our Department physicians provide service.
 The majority of clinical services are provided at the UPMC Presbyterian / Montefiore Intensive Care Units.
 The various units within UPMC Presbyterian / Montefiore have consistently been at, or very close to, full census for most of the fiscal year.
-Over the course of FY13, the volumes at Children’s Hospital of Pittsburgh accounted for approximately 20% of the Department’s charge volume.
+Over the course of FY14, the volumes at Children’s Hospital of Pittsburgh accounted for approximately 19.5% of the Department’s charge volume.

-The Department activity and charge volumes remained stable at Magee for FY13.
-The Hospitalist Division service accounts for approximately 22% of Departmental charges.
+The Department activity and charge volumes decreased slightly at Magee for FY14.
+The Hospitalist Division service accounts for approximately 23.5% of Departmental charges.
 This is a marked increase due to the on-boarding of additional Hospitalists and coverage revisions.